Cotton Knot Wraps: From seed to shop

 “They can take the skill of sewing wherever they go or whatever they do in life.”

 In 2009 re-wrap set up its own production unit in Mysore.
 Starting with 9 women, re-wrap were able to train previously disadvantaged women by empowering them and enabling them to earn a fair wage with dignity.
-Today the enterprise comprises of over 250 artisans, some of whom are given machines to allow them the flexibility of working from home.
+Today the enterprise comprises of hundreds of artisans, some of whom are given machines to allow them the flexibility of working from home.

 Food and snacks are provided, and time is scheduled in for the artisans to partake in prayer, group stretching and yoga.